-Join CBA 2021 Faculty Fellow Colette Fu for a virtual tour of her exhibition, What the Butterfly Dragon Taught Me, Dimensional Stories in Paper.
+In this program, CBA 2021 Faculty Fellow Colette Fu gives a virtual tour of her exhibition, What the Butterfly Dragon Taught Me, Dimensional Stories in Paper.

 The exhibition beautifully showcases Fu’s mastery of complex three-dimensional compositions engineered from paper and her own photographs – a practice she has honed over almost two decades.